 Other Pug Health Issues

-Pugs can also be prone to a neurological condition of the spine unique to the breed called Pug myelopathy.
-Like hemivertebrae, it is a compression of the spine caused by irregularities in the vertebrae.
-And like hemivertebrae, it affects the rear limbs of the Pug, and can lead to limb weakness and eventually paralysis.
+They can also be prone to a neurological condition of the spine unique to the breed called Pug myelopathy.
+Like hemivertebrae, it is a compression of the spine caused by irregularities in the vertebrae that can lead to paralysis.

-Like other dogs breeds with similar body types, Pugs can also have joint conditions.
-These conditions include hip dysplasia and luxating patella, as well as skin problems such as allergies and yeast infections.
+Hip dysplasia and luxating patella, as well as skin problems such as allergies and yeast infections as also commonplace.

 Some Pugs can also be prone to certain neurological disorders of the brain.
 This includes epilepsy and a serious genetic condition unique to the breed called Pug dog encephalitis.